Tom Dixon (Canadian football)

-Tom Dixon was an all-star and award winning kicker in the Canadian Football League.
+Tom Dixon (born January 13, 1960) is a former all-star and award winning kicker in the Canadian Football League (CFL).

-A graduate of UBC, Dixon played 4 seasons in the CFL.
+A graduate of UBC, Dixon played four seasons in the CFL.
 During his first two, with the Edmonton Eskimos, he was named an all-star and won the Dave Dryburgh Memorial Trophy in 1986 for points scored.
 He finished his career the Ottawa Rough Riders, having score 510 points.